Secret Royal Inspector & Joy

 Secret Royal Inspector & Joy (Korean: 어사와 조이) is a 2021 South Korean television series starring Ok Taec-yeon and Kim Hye-yoon.
 It aired on tvN from November 8 to December 28, 2021.
 It is also available for streaming on iQIYI and Viu in selected territories.

 Synopsis

-Set in Joseon dynasty, it tells the story of a young gourmet who unintentionally becomes a royal inspector and a divorced woman who rushes to find happiness, as they team up to investigate and expose corrupt politicians.
+Set in the Joseon period, it tells the story of a young gourmet who unintentionally becomes a royal inspector and a divorced woman who rushes to find happiness, as they team up to investigate and expose corrupt politicians.